Luna Blanca

 Luna Blanca is a 2012 Philippine television drama fantasy series broadcast by GMA Network.
 The series served as a sequel to the 2008 Philippine television series Luna Mystika.
-Directed by Dominic Zapata, it stars Jillian Ward, Mona Louise Rey, Bea Binene, Barbie Forteza, Bianca King and Heart Evangelista.
-It premiered on May 21, 2012 on the network's Telebabad line up replacing Biritera.
+Directed by Dominic Zapata, it stars Jillian Ward, Mona Louise Rey, Bea Binene, Barbie Forteza, Bianca King and Heart Evangelista all in the title roles.
+It premiered on May 21, 2012 on the network's Telebabad line up.
 The series concluded on October 26, 2012 with a total of 115 episodes.
-It was replaced by Temptation of Wife in its timeslot.

 The series is streaming online on YouTube.